 Yes, you can transfer out to another provider as long as the provider is HMRC-approved.
-We are so confident that you will happy with our service that we do not charge a transfer out fee.
+Subject to the entire portfolio moving, a fee not exceeding the previous year's management charge would be levied.

 If I have any queries, who can I speak to?